 - Those with the above-listed symptoms of celiac disease.

-- Both classic and silent cases are included.
+- This includes both classic and silent cases.

 - Remember, fatigue is often the first symptom to manifest!

 - First-degree relatives of people with celiac disease.

 - Parents, siblings, and children have a 1 in 10 risk compared to 1 in 100 in the general population.
 (20)

 If you have one or more of these risk factors, it is worth talking to your doctor about ruling out celiac disease.
 It’s definitely worth ruling out celiac disease if you’ve been suffering from unexplainable levels of fatigue.
 If you have other unexplained symptoms, ask your doctor to test you for celiac.
 There is no downside to testing and there is a massive upside!

 Now, I want to hear from you!

 What symptoms did you have before being diagnosed with celiac disease?

 Where you fatigued/exhausted before you learned you were sensitive/allergic to wheat?